Codecademy/docs/content/javascript/concepts/promise/terms/all/all.md

   - "paths/full-stack-engineer-career-path"
 ---

-Returns a new Promise that can be accessed as an array of resolved values of fulfulled Promises.
+The `.all()` method returns a new Promise that can be accessed as an array of resolved values of fulfulled Promises.
 It takes an iterable object, such as an `Array`, that contains one or more Promise objects.
 This is ideal when working with Promises that depend on one another's completion.

 ## Syntax